Josh Donaldson: Minnesota Twins (2020–2021)

-New York Yankees (2022–present)
+New York Yankees (2022–2023)

 On March 13, 2022, the Twins traded Donaldson, Isiah Kiner-Falefa, and Ben Rortvedt to the New York Yankees in exchange for Gary Sánchez and Gio Urshela.
-On May 23, the MLB suspended Donaldson for one game for making what they determined to be a "disrespectful" comment made "in poor judgement" toward Tim Anderson, after Donaldson called him "Jackie" in reference to a 2019 Anderson interview.
+On May 23, MLB suspended Donaldson for one game for making what they determined to be a "disrespectful" comment made "in poor judgement" toward Tim Anderson, after Donaldson called him "Jackie" in reference to a 2019 Anderson interview.
 On August 17, Donaldson hit a walk-off grand slam in the tenth inning during a game against the Tampa Bay Rays, winning the game 8–7.
 He became only the third Yankees player with a walk-off ultimate grand slam in Yankees franchise history, following Babe Ruth (1926) and Jason Giambi (2002).

 In 2022, he batted .222/.308/.374 with 15 home runs and 62 RBIs, and made contact with only 75.5% of all pitches he swung at in the strike zone, the lowest percentage in the major leagues.

+In 2023, Donaldson hit .142 with 10 home runs and 15 RBIs across 33 games before he was placed on the injured list with a right calf strain on July 16.
+The next day, it was reported that Donaldson could miss the remainder of the season with the injury, and he was transferred to the 60–day injured list on July 21 before being released on August 29.

+Milwaukee Brewers (2023)

+On August 31, 2023, Donaldson signed a minor league contract with the Milwaukee Brewers organization and was assigned to the Triple–A Nashville Sounds.
+After hitting .177 in 5 games for Nashville, Donaldson was selected to Milwaukee's major league roster on September 11.
+In 17 games for the Brewers, Donaldson hit .169/.290/.390 with 3 home runs and 11 RBI.
+He became a free agent following the season.

+On March 4, 2024, Donaldson announced his retirement from baseball.